 Another important feature to consider while choosing the logo format is transparency.
 As you’ve noticed, some image file formats support transparency.
 This allows you to place your logo on any background without sacrificing the looks.

 Some of the raster formats which support transparency are PNG and GIF.
 For vector files, transparency is defined differently, but technically most of them support it.

 When we compress images, different image file formats behave differently.
 And, when the file is decompressed, depending on the image format, some of the files can be fully restored, while others can’t.
 During the lossy compression, the original files lose some of the data because of a significant reduction in size.

 The lossless compression reduces the image size while keeping the original quality.
 Some of the lossy image formats are JPEGs and GIFs.
 PNG, BMP, and Raw image formats are considered lossless.

 Depending on how you’re going to use your logo, there are certain standard sizes.
 For your website, you can have your logo in the following sizes:

 The most common logo formats are PNG (raster format for web), EPS (for print materials), SVG.
 But again, depending on the usage, choose the format which has all the necessary features.

 Once you finish reading the article, you’ll have the basic knowledge about image file formats and what formats you can use for logos.
 Take into consideration the differences between the raster and vector files and their features to successfully choose the right format depending on your needs - for web or printing.
-It doesn’t matter whether you make your logo yourself or with the help of designers, you must always have the right files at hand.
+It doesn’t matter whether you make your logo yourself, with the help of designers, or using an online logo maker, you must always have the right files at hand.

-With Renderforest logo maker you can create your logo and download it in PNG or SVG.
+With Renderforest, you can create your logo from scratch, or use the customizable logo presets, and download your logo in PNG or SVG.